Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Changed memory for CRT_Log_Buffer and Serial_Log_Buffer from EXTMEM to DTCM If we get in a bind, it could be moved to DMAMEM in the future.

+## Commit \#128 06/29/2021

+Changes:

+-   Add reset of ESP32 module during boot
+-   If we don't have configuration success (reading CONFIG.TXT), don't do CRT emulation initialization, as we don't know what type of CRT controller we have.
+-   On diag console, add new commands to dump the visible part of the CRT text buffer, or the whole buffer.
+For both types of CRT controller.
+No support yet for graphics mode.
+Update Help 1.
+-   Update test function sdreadtimer
+-   Remove data duplication related to CRT controll register mirror.
+-   Finish removing Print Splitter references in Class DirLine
+-   Add support for starting a new directory scan (First/Next) even if the prior scan did not complete.
+-   Add much more verbose tracking of the SDCAT function.
+A compile time selection
+-   Remove misleading/deprecated documentation from SDCAT
+-   Don't try unmounting the emulated tape drive on computers that can't have a tape drive (HP86, HP87)